rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

         // Uncomment this if/when constructibility is fully implemented:
         // impl SafeTransmuteOptions for NeglectStability {}
-        impl UnsafeTransmuteOptions for NeglectStability {}
+        impl TransmuteOptions for NeglectStability {}

         /*
         pub struct NeglectAlignment;
-        impl UnsafeTransmuteOptions for NeglectAlignment {}
+        impl TransmuteOptions for NeglectAlignment {}
         */

         /* FILL: Implementations for tuple combinations of options */

-        // prevent third-party implementations of `UnsafeTransmuteOptions`
+        // prevent third-party implementations of `TransmuteOptions`
         mod private {
             use super::*;